-Exhibitions: Extensive on-site and traveling exhibitions, including the immensely popular Myth and Memory: Understanding Four Hundred Years of Virginia History, mounted as part of the Library's contribution to the 2007 commemoration, and the annual Virginia Women in History panel exhibition.
+Exhibitions: Extensive on-site and traveling exhibitions, including the immensely popular Poe: Man, Myth, or Monster, mounted in collaboration with the Poe Museum, and annual traveling panel exhibitions supporting the Virginia Women in History and African American Trailblazers programs.

 Public programs: Extensive series of popular lectures, symposia, and other public events highlighting important new fiction and non-fiction by Virginians as well as discussions of important topics by nationally known writers, teachers, and business, community, and government leaders.